allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 * Enabling `fast commit`

 We observed that both `data=writeback` and `fast commit` significantly reduced latency, with `fast commit` having slightly lower latency.
 The results were promising, but we had higher hopes.
-Thankfully, we had one idea left.
+Thankfully, we had one more idea left.

 ## XFS
 While researching the topic of journaling in ext4, we stumbled upon a few sources suggesting that the XFS file system, with its more advanced journaling,